benb116/PennCourseSearch/README.md

+# This repo is deprecated, please see [Penn Course Plan](https://github.com/pennlabs/penn-courses/)

 # PennCourseSearch

 Fed up with the bloated, inefficient, and slow excuse for an online portal that is Penn InTouch, I decided to make a cleaner and simpler way for Quakers to find classes and make schedules.
 While this is not a full replacement for Penn InTouch, it acts as an improvement of the "Course Search" and "Mock Schedules" features.